taylorconor/p2psc/doc/protocol.md

 }
 ```

+The Mediator will then return one of three message types:
+- If the Mediator considers the `Advertise` message valid, it will attempt to
-The Mediator then attempts to verify the identity of the Client by sending an
+verify the identity of the Peer by sending an `AdvertiseChallenge` message:
-`AdvertiseChallenge` message:
 ```
 {
     'type': kMessageTypeAdvertiseChallenge,